 Approximately two hour’s drive, as crow flies, from Vegas, road to death valley is as barren as it could be.
 “As crow flies” is as appropriate analogy as possible, given the fact that you could only observe ravens either picking away the skeletal remains of long dead road-kill or flying about around road in hope of fresh road-kill in the name of animal activity.
 Hot air rising above the hot tarmac late morning was giving much needed curves to otherwise long stretches of ram-rod straight drive.
 At one point, we passed correctional facility, only structure in vast barren land, with road sign warning against any hitchhikers.
 How appropriate location.
 Any escape would only result in more hellish landscape traversal on foot without any big town in sight.
 And if somehow escapee managed to reach Vegas then what could be more punishable then sacrificing your money (and will) at the altar of sin city and getting back to safe provisions of correctional facility.
 We stopped briefly at store themed on alien invasion that was selling nice novelties with big eyed green alien made famous by 80’s and 90’s nostalgic pop-culture as main attraction.
 Again, somehow store seemed fitting to the surrounding.
 Landscape around was equally bizarre and fitting for such fantasies.
 And considering the fact where we headed to, it was just the start.

-We took US-95 N from Vegas to enter Death valley as we wanted to stop at Rhyolite ghost town before Death valley.
-It’s 10 minutes drive before Death valley national park.
+We took US-95 N from Vegas to enter Death Valley as we wanted to stop at Rhyolite ghost town before Death Valley.
+It’s 10 minutes’ drive before Death Valley national park.
 During gold rush boom, this town sprang up to support miners.
 And then abandoned.
 A classic story of making fortune and losing it, not far away from its modern incarnation.
 A deserted gravel road passing between half-erected and decaying structures definitely had ghostly chill to it.
 Some of the “ghost art” set up amidst backdrop of this spectral town devoid of any human presence were nice photographic touch.
 If not town then weather was sure to maintain chill factor in the air.
-As if our complained fell to ears of invisible spirits, air was started to warming up and by the time we entered Death valley, mercury had just settled down on most pleasing 70-75 F.
+As if our complain fall to ears of invisible spirits, air was started to be warming up and by the time we entered Death Valley, mercury had just settled down on most pleasing 70-75 F.

 Death (“valley”) has many faces

-Death valley is strange natural phenomena.
-Death valley national park sports so many utterly distinctive natural formations and lookout sites that each point seems cocooned into its own separate alien dimension, carrying with it, its own natural conditional pre-requisites.
-For example the first point we visited was large section of basin filled with desert like sand dunes surrounded by rock mountains.
-It was so bizarre and beautiful at the same time that it was used as backdrop of alien planet in one of the Star wars movie.
-Otherwise empty, due to brilliantly temperate condition, huge span of sandy dunes were dotted with colorful roaming dots of people anywhere your vision can permit to see.
+Death Valley is strange natural phenomena.
+Death Valley National Park sports so many utterly distinctive natural formations and lookout sites that each point seems cocooned into its own separate alien dimension, carrying with it, its own natural conditional pre-requisites.
+For example, the first point we visited was large section of basin filled with desert like sand dunes surrounded by rock mountains.
+It was so bizarre and beautiful at the same time that it was used as backdrop of alien planet in one of the Star Wars movies.
+Otherwise, empty, due to brilliantly temperate condition, huge span of sandy dunes was dotted with colorful roaming dots of people anywhere your vision can permit to see.

 Quick tour to visitor center that resulted in bit of hassle for parking spot gave us warning what we should expect later.
-There were many spots to visit in death valley and we had planned quite a few before we head back to Las Vegas.
+There were many spots to visit in Death Valley and we had planned quite a few before we head back to Las Vegas.
 But as the sun proceeded to its ascending arc in the sky, higher went the number of vehicles and visitors on otherwise empty roads.
-Brilliantly monolithic natural formations, made of rough but carefully considerate obsidian rock, had passed us on our way to much popular Badwater basin.
-We wanted to stop but had to curb our curiosity seeing increasing number of vehicles going towards Badwater basin.
-We also had to skip the sign that reads “Scenic drive” that takes you through geological rainbow formations via 9-mile one way drive in loop.
-When we reached Badwater basin, our fear was realized in shape of long bumper to bumper queue to get parking spot.
+Brilliantly monolithic natural formations, made of rough but carefully considerate obsidian rock, had passed us on our way towards much popular Bad water basin.
+We wanted to stop but had to curb our curiosity seeing increasing number of vehicles going towards Bad water basin.
+We also had to skip the sign that reads “Scenic drive” that takes you through geological rainbow formations via 9-mile one-way drive-in loop.
+When we reached Bad water basin, our fear was realized in shape of long bumper to bumper queue to get parking spot.
 We waited for almost 1.5-2 hours.
-Badwater basin is like a dent in the earths crust as if skin of earth has puncture wound that had been scratched time and again to not allow to heal.
+Bad water basin is like a dent in the earth’s crust as if skin of earth has puncture wound that had been scratched time and again to not allow to heal.
 85.5 meters low from sea level, it had been crusted with thick layers of salt due to high temperature conditions.
-Huge stretch of white salt track was muddied due to high frequency of visitors and we had to walk considerably deep into the basin to get the true feel of salt grounds.
-By the time we done with Badwater basin, sun had started its decent.
+Huge stretch of white salt track was muddied due to high frequency of visitors, and we had to walk considerably deep into the basin to get the true feel of salt grounds.
+By the time we had done with Bad water basin, sun had started its decent.
 And we did want to reserve our energy for Vegas.
-Admiring the beautifully sparkled rock faces in vanishing sunlight, we exited Death valley national park towards Vegas.
+Admiring the beautifully sparkled rock faces in vanishing sunlight, we exited Death Valley national park towards Vegas.

 Light, camera, action